 Guess what?
 We went, we fell in love with Europe and found it to be not any less scary than traveling to Florida.
 Only prettier with better food and we were surrounded by history.

-That far from our our last trip.
 We’ve been to Europe several times since then and we always can’t wait to go back.
 In the meantime, we encourage our friends and family to take the leap, do something that scares them and take that trip.